alvarobartt/investpy/README.md

 * Internal fixes to improve its ease of adaptability
 * Temporarily removed Python 2.7 support due to its warning of deprecation in January 1st of 2020
 * Updated docstrings as reStructuredText (via PyCharm)
+* Modified JSON output to fit current standard for historical data
+* Added function to retrieve information from listed ETFs (id, name, symbol and tag)

 ## Additional Information